Frequently Asked Questions...

 What is public accounting?

-Licensed accounting professionals – called certified public accountants (CPAs) or public accountants (PAs) – prepare, evaluate, and attest to the accuracy and completeness of financial statements and related information.
+Licensed accounting professionals - called certified public accountants (CPAs) or public accountants (PAs) - prepare, evaluate, and attest to the accuracy and completeness of financial statements and related information.
 Only a licensed CPA or PA may perform the attest function in New York State.
 CPAs and PAs may also provide tax planning, financial advisory and management advisory services.
 These particular services may also be provided by unlicensed individuals in NYS.
-The term “public” in the CPA and PA titles typically refers to third-party reliance on the integrity of the financial information presented by the licensed accountant.
+The term "public" in the CPA and PA titles typically refers to third-party reliance on the integrity of the financial information presented by the licensed accountant.
+However, CPAs and PAs may also be employed in private industry, government, not-for-profit and educational institutions where they apply their professional skills and knowledge to help ensure that the employing entities books, records, management and financial operations are maintained in a manner consistent with applicable standards.

 What is the difference between a certified public accountant, a public accountant, and an "accountant"?